RaphaelBts/MovieSearch/README.md

 ## Tasks

 - [x] Choose between Python and Node for development. --> Python
-- [ ] Website that will host our chatbot (Discord, Facebook, Google, ...) ?
+- [x] Website or Application that will host our chatbot (Discord, Facebook, Google, ...) --> Discord
 - [ ] How to collect movies data ?
 (API, Webcrapping, ...) ?
 - [ ] Where to collect them (Gaumont, UGC, ...) ?
 - [ ] How to store them (if needed) ?